earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 Our examples can be further multiplied since as Watsuji writes, "This characteristic can be discovered also in the No, in the tea-ceremony and in Kabuki, all of them arts born of a "meeting of feel- ing·'."
 197§ Why does Watsuji emphasize the importance of asymmetry to the meeting point of feeling?
 A naïve reading is that the blank spaces in one's garden, painting, and so forth represent "emptiness."
 William Lafleur considers this interpretation of Watsuji in "Buddhist Emptiness in the Ethics and Aesthetics of Watsuji Tetsurō," but rejects it:

-> Exactly what he means here by 'the moment of negation' is the critical point.
-My argument will be that he does not simply mean that these arts have as a characteristic of them what is sometimes called 'negative expression' -
-> that is, the prolonged silences and empty spaces that can be found in them.
-That is, they do not simply provide uswith some kind of aesthetic embodi mentofjno'v,theNihil,orontologicalnegation.Watsuji,Ithink,hasamore
-> sophisticated view and in it themeaning of 'negation' is intimately linked to the notion of emptiness as co-dependent origination.

-The more sophisticated view that Watsuji is trying to express is, according to Lafluer, about the dynamism of emptiness:

-> If we ask how this advances our understanding of Buddhist emptiness, we need at the outset to reject an interpretation which recommends itself as obvious but is, in fact,wrong andmisleading.
-As was suggested above, we may not identify emptiness with some kind of non-being which has been reified and now hasmanaged tobemirrored by and through blank spaces on an artist's canvas.
+> we may not identify emptiness with some kind of non-being which has been reified and now has managed to be mirrored by and through blank spaces on an artist's canvas.
 Such an interpretation would not only involve a facile mimeticism but would also involve a fundamental misunderstanding of the meaning of emptiness.
-ForWatsuji's point about the void on the canvas is not that it
-> makes palpable and concrete something metaphysical called 'non-being' but that it operates tomake possible a series of relationships and reciprocities.
+For Watsuji's point about the void on the canvas is not that it makes palpable and concrete something metaphysical called 'non-being' but that it operates to make possible a series of relationships and reciprocities.
+(247)

-Sakai criticized Watsuji's emptiness as "reductive" of the subject, but the use of emptiness in Japanese art shows that the meaning of emptiness is just the opposite of reduction.
-Emptiness overflows in value, filling the garden or canvas, etc. with life.
-Hence, Lafluer argues, the real meaning of rejecting symmetry lies in the mutuality of relations with others.
-A father and son, for example, §§§
+The more sophisticated view that Watsuji is trying to express is, according to Lafluer, about the dynamic relationality of emptiness:

-> But then why does the art so conspicuously avoid and reject any repre sentation through symmetry?
-The reason is, f think, that inWatsuji's view co-dependence is dynamic and multiple rather than static and single.
+> But then why does the art so conspicuously avoid and reject any representation through symmetry?
+The reason is, I think, that in Watsuji's view co-dependence is dynamic and multiple rather than static and single.
 In formal symmetry the balance and reciprocity is limited to the single and exact counterpart of a line, angle, or whatever.
-The observer can always designate theformal counterpart.
-But in the notion of emptiness there is reciprocity between forms and entities which are in no way mirror-images
-> of each other.
-The mutuality is total even between rocks and moss, what is vast and what isminuscule.
+The observer can always designate the formal counterpart.
+But in the notion of emptiness there is reciprocity between forms and entities which are in no way mirror-images of each other.
+The mutuality is total even between rocks and moss, what is vast and what is minuscule.
 This mutuality is also open-ended and multiple.
-Surely it isone forwhich the formalized and objectified balance achieved in
+Surely it is one for which the formalized and objectified balance achieved in 'symmetry' is inadequate.
+(248)
-> 'symmetry' is inadequate.3

-- Hence the criticism Mayeda makes is kinda baffling.
-- Sakai at 113--4 talks about “symmetrical reciprocity” but I can’t tell why.
+Hence, Lafluer argues, the real meaning of rejecting symmetry lies in the non-symmetric mutuality of relations with others.
+A parent and child, for example, cannot come into being without one another, but the relationship between parent and child is not symmetrical, because parents and children are importantly different.
+So too, black ink of a bamboo shoot in _sumi-e_ harmonizes with the whitespace around it through their mutual co-arising---the bamboo would not be recognizable without a clear background and the background would be destroyed if the bamboo took up the whole canvas---yet the positions of the two cannot be interposed, since each gains its dynamic existence against the potential for loss (_sonzai_ [存在][ja]) in a unique manner.

+We previously explained that Sakai criticized Watsuji's emptiness as "reductive" of the subject, but we see from example of Japanese art that the meaning of emptiness is just the opposite of reduction.
+Emptiness overflows in value, filling the canvas with activity, the garden with life, and the tea hut with feeling.
+Sakai further charges that Watsuji's concept of persistent relationships (_aidagara_ [間柄][ja]) is overly symmetrical:

+> Assuming this predetermined harmony expressed by his concept of _aidagara_, one could easily understand why Watsuji defines the being-between of the human being as the transferential and mutual penetration of consciousnesses and as the symmetrical reciprocity of you and me.
+Of course, such a reciprocity cannot be attained in an ordinary situation, but the predetermined harmony of totality and the individual suggests the possibility of symmetrical reciprocity, pure sympathy, and eventually "communion" as the presence of national totality.
+(113--4)

+This interpretation of Watsuji is not wholly without grounding.
+Watsuji does suggest the possibility of reciprocity, sympathy, and even (somewhat concerningly) national totality; however, it is a mistake to refer to this as a "predetermined harmony" rather than a dynamic and evolving harmony, and Watsuji's notion of relationality is, we have seen, anything but symmetrical.
+Rather, he emphasized the ability of non-symmetrical relationships to nevertheless find a common ground in a harmonious meeting point of feeling.

 ####The interconnection of subjects in _renga_
   - Importance of community, context§

-An example of the meeting point of spirit worthy of an extended examination can be found in Japanese linked verse or _renga_ [連歌][ja], about which Watsuji explains,
+An example of the meeting point of spirit worthy of an extended examination can be found in Japanese linked verse or _renga_ [連歌][ja].

-> Each verse in a linked poem has its own independent existence, yet there is a subtle link which unites these so that one existence evolves into another and there is an order which reaches through the whole.
-196§

 Linked verse is by its nature a collaborative process governed by the chances product of many imaginations rather than a single vision from a lead poet.
 In it, each poet contributes a verse which connects to the verse immediately before it, but not necessarily in continuity with the poem before that.
 Through this process, a group of poets would spend the evening creating a kaleidoscopic aesthetic performance in which the perspective of each poem shifts radically when read in juxtaposition with the poem after it rather than before it.

-Nevertheless, we do find something that connects these poems together while showing the individuality of the various authors.
+EXAMPLE RENGA§

+As we see, linked verse vividly demonstrates the importance of context to the object.
+No verse by itself has a particular meaning.
+Rather, its meaning depends crucially on what comes before and after it.
+On the other hand, linked verse also shows the way that such contextually dependent objects can begin to possess a life of their own which we ecstatically inhabit.
+As Watsuji writes in _Milieu_,

+> Each verse in a linked poem has its own independent existence, yet there is a subtle link which unites these so that one existence evolves into another and there is an order which reaches through the whole.
+196§

+In spite of the kaleidoscopic recontextualizations of the individual verses,  nevertheless, there is something that connects these poems together to create a unitary whole.
+This whole shows the unity of authors as a collective subject while showing their particular individuality.
+How is this possible?
 Watsuji asks,

 > Yet how can such chance create artistic unity?
 Here again the answer lies in “meeting of feeling,” in this case a meeting of the heart.
 If there is no meeting between the tempers of a gathering of poets, no surpassing linked verse will come of the gathering.
 While preserving their own individuality, the poets combine their feelings and reveal their individual experience in a symphonic concord of each other’s hearts.
 (196)

 The aesthetic judgment of the participants clearly requires a certain frame of mind which can unite them in spite of their differences, and that this frame of mind can exist at all reveals to us the twofold nature of the human subject as both individual and collective.
+When the participants achieve the meeting point of spirit, a greater whole is created out of which aesthetic judgment comes to have a normative force.
 Because the human being is both individual and collective, linked verse is able to show the personality of its many collaborators both individually and collectively without having to negate one for the sake of the other.
 The structure of the linked verse meeting provides the authors with detachment from their ordinary concerns but their appreciation for their mutually crafted verses allows them to express their hearts openly in a “symphonic concord” of merging perspectives.

+CUT??§§
 > Objects seeming to have no conceivable connection in the matter of content are linked one with another in accordance with associations §196 in the words themselves.
 This is truly the extreme of illogicality in comparison with the picture given where content provides a logical thread.
 Yet this marshalling of words according to an association of ideas does make one sense a strong flavour of compositional unity in the whole, for even though there may be no link of intellectual